 There are several scam emails about Brexit which often pretend to be from the government asking for personal details.

-The Government is not sending any emails about Brexit in this way and if you receive an email asking you to click a link or asking you for personal details, just delete it or ignore it, it’s almost certainly a scam
+The government is not sending any emails about Brexit in this way.
+If you receive an email asking you to click a link or asking for personal details, just delete it or ignore it.
+It’s almost certainly a scam.

 What about protection of personal data after Brexit?